GovReady/continuous-ato-kit/README.md

 Check that Jenkins is now running at `http://localhost:8080/` on the **Docker Host Machine**.
 You should see a page named Unlock Jenkins.
 Look in the console for the automatically generated admin user password and paste it into the Unlock Jenkins form to log in.

+After logging in, choose “Install Suggested Packages”, then “Continue as Admin”, then “Start Using Jenkins”.

 We’re running Jenkins in the foreground so you can watch the terminal output.
 Leave that running and open a new terminal for the steps below.

 #### Start the Security and Monitoring Server